• Skip to primary navigation

 Share

-Sitting in the Emilia-Romagna region of northern Italy, Bologna is a city which has been overshadowed by the likes of Florence and Venice.
-This charming city deserves a spot on any Italy itinerary, as it is overflowing with intriguing history, delicious cuisine, and spectacular sights.
+Found in the Emilia-Romagna region of northern Italy, Bologna has traditionally been overshadowed by the likes of Florence and Venice.
+But this charming city deserves a spot on any Italy itinerary, as it’s overflowing with intriguing history, delicious cuisine, and spectacular sights.

-Of course if you do decide to visit, you’ll want to do a little reading beforehand to find out why people are consistently raving about this beautiful Italian city.
-We recommend taking a look at our Bologna itinerary to get an idea of what to plan for and expect.
-With it in hand you’ll know about all the best things to do in Bologna for a trip full of great sightseeing and eating.
+Of course, if you do visit, you’ll want to do a little reading beforehand to find out why visitors consistently rave about this beautiful Italian city.
+Our Bologna itinerary will give you a good idea of what to expect.
+Most importantly, you’ll know all the best things to do in Bologna for a trip full of great sightseeing and eating.

 Best Time to Visit Bologna

-To have a fun and memorable time during your 2 days in Bologna, it’s vital you take into account the best time of year to visit.
-Weather and high season crowds can have a huge impact on your enjoyment of the city.
-During the summer months of July and August, the city struggles under sweltering heat and humidity, and is filled with a lot of tourists.
-Additionally, most locals go off on summer holidays in August making it a less than ideal time to visit.
+To have a fun and memorable two days in Bologna, you have to consider the best time of year to visit.
+Weather and crowds can have a huge impact on your enjoyment of the city.
+In July and August, the city struggles under sweltering heat and humidity and is packed with tourists.
+August is an especially poor time to visit, as that’s when most locals leave on holiday.

-It’s generally said that the best time to visit Bologna is in the months of April, May, and October.
-Visiting during spring or autumn generally offers pleasant weather which makes sightseeing more comfortable.
-Good weather means that these seasons do have their fair share of tourists as well, but nothing compared to the levels in places like Florence.
-On the fringe of high season, June and September are also worth contemplating as they’re still quite good in terms of weather, though prices tend to be higher than normal.
+The best time to visit Bologna is generally April, May, or October.
+Spring and autumn usually offer pleasant weather, which makes sightseeing more comfortable – and attracts its fair share of tourists, but nothing compared to the levels in places like Florence.
+On the fringe of the high season, June and September are also worth considering, as they still offer quite nice weather, though prices tend to be higher than normal.

 Street view with city gate and galleries in Bologna in Italy